uniflow-kt/uniflow-kt/Documentation.md

 ```

-_note_: sendEvent() can be used in any state mutation operator

-To observe events from your Activity/Fragment view class, use the  `onEvent` fucntion with your ViewModel instance:
+To observe events from your Activity/Fragment view class, use the  `onEvent` function with your ViewModel instance:

 ```kotlin
 onEvents(viewModel) { event ->